Simspace/puppet-install_virtualclonedrive/README.md

 4. [Development](#development)

 ## Overview
-This module will install Firefox on Windows hosts
+This module will install virtual clone drive  on Windows hosts

 ## Description
 In params.pp is the location to the installer.